Adjusting to life as a co-parent

 However, there are some things you can do to make it a bit easier.
 Firstly, remember how valuable it is for your children to be spending time with their other parent.

-Happy, secure children who have strong relationships with both parents is the ideal outcome when co-parenting and what you’re ultimately working towards.
+Happy, secure children who have strong relationships with both parents are the ideal outcome when co-parenting and what you’re ultimately working towards.
 It also helps to remember that your ex is also spending more time away from your children and misses them in the same way that you do.

 It sounds trite, but keeping yourself busy while your children are with their co-parent is a good way to stave off feelings of loneliness.